 Right next door to Switchback is a delicious wood fired, locally sourced pizza restaurant, Fired Up Pizzeria.
 If you’re not in the mood for pizza, Fired Up’s sandwiches are great as well.

 The coolest part about dining here isn’t the pizza though.
 It’s the rooftop patio.
 On a sunny evening, there’s no better place to grab dinner.

 Carver Brewing Co

-If you find yourself in downtown Durango cravings burger and beers, head to CarverBrewing Co.
+If you find yourself in downtown Durango craving a burger and beer, head to CarverBrewing Co.
 While this isn’t my top pick for dinner in Durango, it’s a popular, lively dinner spot with solid burgers and craft beer.

 Animas Chocolate + Coffee Company

 While chocolate shops tend to be a little tourist, if you love all things chocolate, you can’t miss the delightful chocolate bars, truffles, hot chocolate, and desserts here.

 There are 3 amazing coffee shops in Durango so I can’t recommend just one:

 If you’re an ultimate coffee connoisseur, head to Taste Coffee and savor some of their local, organically roasted coffee in the form of a latte, French press, espresso, and more.
 No matter what you get, you’re sure to be served a creamy, flavorful coffee drink.